PCI DSS compliance

 How can I sign up for Genesys Cloud with PCI DSS compliance?

 If you are an administrator, you can check the status of your organization’s PCI compliance by reviewing the PCI DSS compliance setting on the Manage Organization page: Settings tab.
 The PCI DSS compliance setting is sometimes referred to as the PCI DSS toggle.

-If your organization requires a PCI-compliant Genesys Cloud organization, please contact Genesys Cloud Customer Care.
+If your organization requires a PCI-compliant Genesys Cloud organization, contact Genesys Cloud Customer Care.

 What are my responsibilities for using Genesys Cloud in a PCI DSS-compliant manner?